gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 them off when Avaunt went north, but they recolonized it every time the mountain returned to Mau Ngapcha.

-And the birds---how could she not have realized there were so many birds?
+And the birds—how could she not have realized there were so many birds?
 Thousands of them nested in every nook and cranny they could find, on ledges too narrow even for goats' feet, in the branches, or in round nests made of mud and sticks that clung directly to the rock.